LukasJM/PyTorch_Chest_XRay_Pneumonia_Classification/README.md

 Link to data:
 Data: https://data.mendeley.com/datasets/rscbjbr9sj/2

-Link to the notebook opn kaggle (with the outputs)
+Link of the notebook on kaggle (with the outputs)

 https://www.kaggle.com/lukasmendes/chest-xray-with-pytorch